Xomega-Net/XomegaJS/README.md

 XomegaJS uses Knockout, JQuery and other popular JavaScript frameworks to deliver highest quality functionality and speed up application development.

+[Watch our video](https://www.youtube.com/watch?v=g3ON1tPE_xk) to see how Xomega.Net for Visaul Studio uses XomegaJS framework to quickly generate a complete professional HTML5 single page application in just several minutes.

 ## XomegaJS Highlights

 XomegaJS provides Type Script implementation for most of the features found in the [Xomega Framework](http://xomfwk.codeplex.com)